 “I put an timer on the computer.
 When it goes off, it’s time to play with me.”

 Sound familiar?
 After all, we do seem be complaining a lot these days about our kids’ online behavior these day.
-Except these complaints were issued by children!
-Yep, the kids.
+The deal is these complaints were issued by children about us!
+Yep, the kids are complaining.

 Those were actual statements uttered by a group of four to seven year olds all fed up that their parents were always chatting, texting, or clicking away.
 And the kids sure had their reasons: